vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 Next, the Blue Ocean editor will open - if the editor does not load after a minute or so, refresh your browser.

-## Exercise 1.1 - Basic Declarative Syntax Structure
+## Basic Declarative Syntax Structure

 In **Exercise 1.1** we will create a simple declarative pipeline using the Blue Ocen Pipeline editor.